AdobeDocs/analytics.en/help/export/data-warehouse/component-support.md

 ### Metrics supported exclusively

-* Visits: This metric in context of Data Warehouse exclude non-persistent cookie visits.
+* Visits: This metric in context of Data Warehouse excludes non-persistent cookie visits.
 * Visits - All Visitors: This metric in context of Data Warehouse has closer parity with the visits metric in other tools within Adobe Analytics.

 ## Components not supported in Data Warehouse

 Some dimensions and metrics are not supported in Data Warehouse.

-> [!IMPORTANT] If a dimension or metric is not supported in Data Warehouse, segments using these components are not supported either.
+> [!NOTE] If a dimension or metric is not supported in Data Warehouse, segments using these components are not supported either.
 Always check product compatibility when creating or editing a segment.

 ### Dimensions not supported